GinnWang/helloworld/README.md

 Claire Oct-15-2020 line 3
 Ginn's change: Hopefully you can master Git soon.

-Created new brach for next demo
+Created new brach for next demo-Alka